-Sarah Nusser is professor of statistics and affiliated with the Center for Survey Statistics and Methodology (CSSM) at Iowa State University.
-She is currently visiting professor at University of Virginia’s Social and Decision Analytics Division of the Biocomplexity Institute and senior research fellow with the Association of American Universities (AAU).
-Nusser currently serves as chair of the National Academies Board on Research Data and Information, is a member of the Committee on Transparency and Reproducibility in Federal Statistics, and recently completed her service on the Committee on National Statistics.
-She is fellow of the American Statistical Association and elected member of the International Statistical Institute, and has served on numerous scientific panels, advisory committees and governing boards.
+Sarah Nusser is professor emerita of statistics at Iowa State University (ISU).
+She is currently research professor at University of Virginia’s Biocomplexity Institute (Social and Decision Analytics Division) and senior fellow with the Association of American Universities (AAU).
+Nusser previously served as Iowa State University vice president for research for six years and directed the ISU Center for Survey Statistics and Methodology (CSSM) for 15 years.

+Nusser is a fellow of the American Statistical Association, an elected member of the International Statistical Institute, and has served on numerous scientific panels, advisory committees and governing boards.